Help > Program Information

 Inn Capitol at 550 C Street, SW (corner of 6th & C).
-Weekend overnight tours usually depart from the Constitution Ave. entrance of American History Museum.
-Weekday tours continue to depart from the DeSales St. side of the Mayflower Hotel located at 1127 Connecticut Ave.
+Weekday and overnight tours usually depart from the DeSales St. side of the Mayflower Hotel located at 1127 Connecticut Ave.
 NW.
 Specific departure information will be printed on your ticket and updated on our tour hotline one week prior to the tour.

 9. What if I have to cancel a tour?

 You can cancel a tour 3 ways.
 Sometimes you are charged a fee and not every part of a tour is refundable.

 By Fax: Please cut up the tickets into pieces and photocopy them.
 Fax to 202-786-2034, with your name and daytime phone number.

 At the Box Office: Our window in the S. Dillon Ripley Center is open 10am-5pm Monday-Friday.

 Smithsonian Associates Refund Department

 P.O.
 Box 23293